-• First-lien debt.
+- First-lien debt.
 First-lien debt is typically senior on a lien basis to other liabilities in the issuer's capital structure and has the benefit of a first-priority security interest in assets of the issuer.
 The security interest ranks above the security interest of any second-lien lenders in those assets.
-Our first-lien debt may include stand-alone first-lien loans, "last out" first-lien loans, "unitranche" loans and secured corporate bonds with similar features to these categories of first-lien loans.

-- Stand-alone first-lien loans.
+Our first-lien debt may include stand-alone first-lien loans, "last out" first-lien loans, "unitranche" loans and secured corporate bonds with similar features to these categories of first-lien loans. - Stand-alone first-lien loans.
 Stand-alone first-lien loans are traditional first-lien loans.
 All lenders in the facility have equal rights to the collateral that is subject to the first-priority security interest. - "Last out" first-lien loans.
 "Last out" first-lien loans have a secondary priority behind super-senior "first out" first-lien loans in the collateral securing the loans in certain circumstances.
 The arrangements for a "last out" first-lien loan are set forth in an "agreement among lenders," which provides lenders with "first out" and "last out" payment streams based on a single lien on the collateral.
 Since the "first out" lenders generally have priority over the "last out" lenders for receiving payment under certain specified events of default, or upon the occurrence of other triggering events under intercreditor agreements or agreements among lenders, the "last out" lenders bear a greater risk and, in exchange, receive a higher effective interest rate, through arrangements among the lenders, than the "first out" lenders or lenders in stand-alone first-lien loans.
-Agreements among lenders also typically provide greater voting rights to the "last out" lenders than the intercreditor agreements to which second-lien lenders often are subject. - "Unitranche" loans.
+Agreements among lenders also typically provide greater voting rights to the "last out" lenders than the intercreditor agreements to which second-lien lenders often are subject.

+- "Unitranche" loans.
 Unitranche loans combine features of first-lien, second-lien and mezzanine debt, generally in a first-lien position.
 In many cases, we may provide the borrower most, if not all, of the capital structure above the equity.
 The primary advantages to the borrower are the ability to negotiate the entire debt financing with one lender and the elimination of intercreditor issues. - Second-lien debt.
 Our second-lien debt may include secured loans, and, to a lesser extent, secured corporate bonds, with a secondary priority behind first-lien debt.
 Second-lien debt typically is senior on a lien basis to other liabilities in the issuer's capital structure and has the benefit of a security interest over assets of the issuer, though ranking junior to first-lien debt secured by those assets.
-First-lien lenders and second-lien lenders typically have separate liens on the collateral, and an intercreditor agreement provides the first-lien lenders with priority over the second-lien lenders' liens on the collateral. - "Mezzanine" and "Unsecured" debt.
-Structurally, mezzanine debt usually ranks subordinate in priority of payment to first-lien and second-lien debt and may not have the benefit of financial covenants common in first-lien and second-lien debt.
-Unsecured debt may rank junior as it relates to proceeds in certain liquidations where it does not have the benefit of a lien in specific collateral held by creditors (typically first lien and/or second lien) who have a perfected security interest in such collateral.
-However, both mezzanine and unsecured debt ranks senior to common and preferred equity in an issuer's capital structure.
-Mezzanine and unsecured debt investments generally offer lenders fixed returns in the form of interest payments and mezzanine debt will often provide lenders an opportunity to participate in the capital appreciation, if any, of an issuer through an equity interest.
+First-lien lenders and second-lien lenders typically have separate liens on the collateral, and an intercreditor agreement provides the first-lien lenders with priority over the second-lien lenders' liens on the collateral. - "Mezzanine" debt.
+Structurally, mezzanine debt usually ranks subordinate in priority of payment to first-lien and second-lien debt, is often unsecured and may not have the benefit of financial covenants common in first-lien and second-lien debt.
+However, mezzanine debt ranks senior to common and preferred equity in an issuer's capital structure.
+Mezzanine debt investments generally offer lenders fixed returns in the form of interest payments and will often provide lenders an opportunity to participate in the capital appreciation, if any, of an issuer through an equity interest.
 This equity interest typically takes the form of an equity co-investment or warrants.
-Due to its higher risk profile and often less restrictive covenants compared to senior secured loans, mezzanine and unsecured debt generally bears a higher stated interest rate than first-lien and second-lien debt.
+Due to its higher risk profile and often less restrictive covenants compared to senior secured loans, mezzanine debt generally bears a higher stated interest rate than first-lien and second-lien debt.